Get new recipes each week + free 5 email series

 Find a Recipe

 Fighting the winter blues or a bad cold?
-From matzo ball soup (aka Jewish penicillin) to grilled cheese, these comforting homemade recipes will lift your spirits and make you feel better.
+From matzo ball soup (aka Jewish penicillin) to grilled cheese, these soothing recipes will lift your spirits and make you feel better.

 Homemade chicken soup is known as “Jewish Penicillin” because it always makes you feel better.
 Making it is a bit of a “potschke,” as my mother would say, but it’s not hard.